rspec/rspec-rails/Upgrade.markdown

-# Changes in beta.20
+# Upgrade to rspec-rails-2

-### Webrat or Capybara
+## Webrat and Capybara

-rspec-rails-2.0.0.beta.20 removes the dependency and offers you a choice of using webrat or capybara.
+Earlier 2.0.0.beta versions depended on Webrat.
+As of rspec-rails-2.0.0.beta.20, this dependency and offers you a choice of using webrat or capybara.
 Just add the library of your choice to your Gemfile.

-# Upgrade to rspec-rails-2

 ## Controller specs